 There aren’t many players who fit the mantle of cult hero more than Yakubu.
 A decade long association with English football for the Nigerian has resulted in him being warmly remembered across the board.
-He is the second highest scoring African in Premier League history, after Didier Drogba and the third highest scorer in the history of his national team.
+He is the third-highest scoring African in Premier League history (after Adebayor and Drogba) and third-highest scorer for his national team.
 The famous tagline that surrounds him goes ‘feed the Yak and he will score’.
 And score he did.
 Spells at Portsmouth, Boro, Everton and Blackburn are littered with strikes.

 Perhaps what makes him such a nostalgic figure is that be never moved to a bigger club, he happily delivered the goods at lower levels.
 Yakubu remained the big Yak in small mountains, where he was able to accumulate his admiration.
 His four goals against Swansea are as astonishing as they are mesmerising, his choice of the number 22 at Everton as that was his goal target and lovely hand celebration are all great memories.
 Even the two yard open goal miss for Nigeria only elevates the mythology of the man, who could be so wonderfully brilliant, but never made it at the biggest stage.